Mela User Guide

 Panner Graph

-The graph displays where the left and right channels are placed in the stereo field.
-Drag it horizontally or vertically to adjust the Pan or Spread parameter correspondingly.
-Double-tap the graph to reset the parameters to their default values.
+The graph visualises the positions of the left and right channels in the stereo field.
+Sliding horizontally or vertically on the graph adjusts Pan or Spread, and double-tapping resets both to their default values.

 Released on Mar 5, 2024 as part of Collection 3.